Employment and Labor

 - Obtained a defense verdict following a jury trial in federal court on a racial discrimination for a national restaurant chain.

-- Obtained summary judgment for a manufacturer of automotive equipment in a case alleging that a plant closure violated the provisions of a collective bargaining agreement, Which was affirmed by the Eleventh Ciurcuit Court of Appeals.
+- Obtained summary judgment for a manufacturer of automotive equipment in a case alleging that a plant closure violated the provisions of a collective bargaining agreement, Which was affirmed by the Eleventh Circuit Court of Appeals.

 - Obtained a defense verdict for a national bank in a case alleging pregnancy discrimination in federal court.